Wernher von Braun: U.S. Army career

 While at Fort Bliss, they trained military, industrial, and university personnel in the intricacies of rockets and guided missiles.
-As part of the Hermes project, they helped refurbish, assemble, and launch a number of V-2s that had been shipped from Allied-occupied Germany to the White Sands Proving Ground in New Mexico.
+As part of the Hermes program, they helped refurbish, assemble, and launch a number of V-2s that had been shipped from Allied-occupied Germany to the White Sands Proving Ground in New Mexico.
 They also continued to study the future potential of rockets for military and research applications.
 Since they were not permitted to leave Fort Bliss without military escort, von Braun and his colleagues began to refer to themselves only half-jokingly as "PoPs" – "Prisoners of Peace".

-"V-2 Rocket Assembling and Launching" (1947) de-classified official United States War Department information film reel.

 In 1950, at the start of the Korean War, von Braun and his team were transferred to Huntsville, Alabama, his home for the next 20 years.
 From 1952 to 1956, von Braun led the Army's rocket development team at Redstone Arsenal, resulting in the Redstone rocket, which was used for the first live nuclear ballistic missile tests conducted by the United States.
 He personally witnessed this historic launch and detonation.
-Work on the Redstone led to the development of the first high-precision inertial guidance system on the Redstone rocket.
+Work on the Redstone led to the development of the first high-precision inertial guidance system on a rocket.
 By 1953 von Braun's title was, "Chief, Guided Missiles Development Division, Redstone Arsenal."

 As director of the Development Operations Division of the Army Ballistic Missile Agency, von Braun, with his team, then developed the Jupiter-C, a modified Redstone rocket.
 The Jupiter-C was the basis for the Juno I rocket that successfully launched the West's first satellite, Explorer 1, on 31 January 1958.
 This event signaled the birth of America's space program.